 In the Intelligent Systems and Robotics module you will work with our TurtleBots to design, implement and test different control and perceptual systems.

-You’ll undertake a major group project to further develop your team working, project management and research skills in addition to your technical knowledge.
+You may undertake a major group project to further develop your team working, project management and research skills in addition to your technical knowledge.
 The project involves giving a presentation to students and staff as well as writing a joint report, presenting the problem, its solution and its evaluation.
-You’ll also write an individual report in which you reflect upon the experience of working in the group and your contributions to the project.
+As part of this project, you will also write an individual report in which you reflect upon the experience of working in the group and your contributions to the project.

 Examples of recent projects include: